SiAdcock/betty/README.md

 - It would mean so much to Betty to see how many people she had touched over the years.
 - I want to talk about two periods of my life in which Betty meant a lot to me.
 Little things maybe not everyone knows about.
 - I think they demonstrate what a big heart she had, how much she cared
-- It's also important to mention that Betty said she would haunt anyone who messes up her funeral.
-- The Reverend John has done great work so far, I think he's off the hook.
-- I have literally spent days rehearsing this bit
-- But that doesn't mean I want you to stop praying for me.
-Every little helps.

 # Caravan